 The Early Career Professionals and Students SIG unites students and early career professionals interested in the clinical treatment and research of anxiety and depression.
-The group develops ADAA conference activities organized around topics specifically relevant to students and early career professionals, and offers an initial avenue for students and early career professionals to become more involved in ADAA encouraging new and continuing ADAA membership.
+The group develops ADAA conference activities organized around topics specifically relevant to students and early career professionals, and offers an initial avenue for students and early career professionals to become more involved in ADAA by encouraging new and continuing ADAA membership.

-- Kristina Korte, PhD
+- Alex Bettis, PhD

-- Stephanie Woodrow, LGPC, NCC
+- Chair Emeritus: Stephanie Woodrow, LCPC, NCC

-2017-2018 Annual Report
+2019-2020 Annual Report

 Plans for the Future: